 Is Lud’s Church Dog Friendly?

 Yes, dogs are allowed inside the chasm and the walk through the woods is great for four-legged friends.

 The shortest and most direct routes to Lud’s Church Peak District are easy, even for the most inexperienced countryside walker.

 The 2-mile return route from Hazelwood Road, near The Roaches, is flatter and easier.
 However, the average person will still manage fine on the uphill route from Gradbach.

 From the nearest car parking areas, the most direct routes are about 1.5 km – just under 1 mile – each way.

 Of course, if you want to add other places to your walk such as The Roaches or Hanging Stone then there are longer routes available.

 The nearest Lud’s Church car parks are at Gradbach Car Park or roadside parking on Hazelwood Road (where it meets Clough Head Lane, northwest of The Roaches).
 Both are free of charge.

 Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!

-Information correct as of June 2021 but is subject to change in future.
+Information is correct as of February 2024 but is subject to change in future.